-But how can it be done?
+But how can you increase foot traffic and bring more people into your store?
 That’s exactly what this blog answers.

 The Top 11 Ways to Get People Into Your Retail Store in 2021